 This is an online course, which means most (if not all) of the course work will be conducted online.
-Expectations for performance in an online course are the same as a traditional course.
+Expectations for performance in an online course are the same for a traditional course.
 In fact, online courses require a degree of self-motivation, self-discipline, and technology skills which can make these courses more demanding for some students.
+When you sign up for this online course you are expected to be sufficiently computer savvy to keep your computer in a condition that can well support the software used in this course.
+You are responsible for having access to a well-functioning computer.
+This is of the utmost importance, especially with regards to the online guizzes.